Table of Contents

 - Don’t get addicted to credit cards.
 Limit the number of cards you have.

 - When it comes to paying your card bills, automate and don’t procrastinate.
 The penalty rate is punitive for a reason.

-- If your child is an authorized user of your credit card, teach them about how to use the card wisely and safely.
+- If your child is an authorized user of your credit card, teach them how to use the card wisely and safely.

 - Be aware of behavioral biases of spending more when using your credit card instead of cash.

-- Review your credit card bills for errors, poor judgment on your part, or to correct impulsive spending.
+- Review your credit card bills for errors, poor judgment on your part, or correct impulsive spending.

 Thank you for reading!
 If you found some value in this article, please share it with friends, family, and colleagues.
 Consider subscribing to our growing community at The Cents of Money!